abdur-rafi/wQFM-TREE/README.md

 1. Download [this](https://github.com/abdur-rafi/wQFM-TREE/releases/download/v1.0.1/wQFM-TREE.zip) zip file.
 2. Unzip, this will create a wQFM-TREE folder.
 3. Open a terminal inside the wQFM-TREE folder.
 4. Execute the following command to run wQFM-TREE.
-The input gene trees **can contain polytomy** and they **will not be resolved**.
-Replace geneTreesFilePath with input gene trees file path and similarly, replace outputFilePath with desired path of the output file.
 ```
 bash run.sh geneTreesFilePath outputFilePath
 ```
-5. Execute the following command to run wQFM-TREE.
-In this case, polytomies present in the gene trees **will be resolved** before running wQFM-TREE.
+5. If you want to run wQFM-TREE on **resolved gene trees**, execute the following command.
+In this case, polytomies present in the gene trees will be resolved arbitrarily before running wQFM-TREE. wQFM-TREE can handle multifurcating trees, which may increase accuracy slightly but with increased running time.
 ```
 bash runResolvingPolytomy.sh geneTreesFilePath outputFilePath
 ```